 View our Art School Portfolio Gallery of student portfolios on Artprof.org

 Every school is going to have their own unique set of requirements, so be sure that you check each school’s guidelines first.
 I recommend re-reading the guidelines multiple times as you’re working on your portfolio to be certain at every stage that you are following their precise requirements.
 On top of that, remember that several art schools and college also require that students create a few artworks specifically for their application on top of the portfolio.
 You’ll need to set aside time to work on these specific assignments in addition to creating the entire portfolio.
 The tips I offer below are basic essentials that should apply to most schools.

-Artprof.org is currently producing a free video version of this blog post!
-Get a preview of this video course, featuring videos of art school students speaking about their experiences and a gallery of several students’ portfolios.
+Artprof.org has a FREE Art School Portfolios Course, featuring videos of art school students speaking about their experiences and a gallery of student portfolios.

 1) Create original work from direct observation.

 This is hands down the number one, absolutely essential thing to do that essentially all high school students fail to do.
 This problem is so prominent, that drawing from direct observation is now the rare exception among high school art students.
 Just doing this one directive will distinguish your work from the crowd, and put you light years ahead of other students.

 It is easy to see why students have only learned to draw from photographs: photographs are much more convenient, and you don’t have to work as hard to get half decent results.
 However, drawing is not about turning yourself into a human xerox machine and trying to create a perfect replication of a photograph.
 There is nothing artistic or creative about copying a photograph, it’s simply a sterile, mechanical process that is dull and boring to look at.
 On top of that, most students will download a poor photograph off the Internet, so the photograph isn’t even one that they shot themselves.